daronnat/bibtex_thinner/README.md

 ```bash
 python thinner.py a_latex_file.tex a_bibliography.bib
 ```
+The output will be a file with the prefix "THINNED_" located in the same folder than your input files.

 ### Notes
-- please refer to the code to see which citing commands are supported.
-For now the "cite","parencite","citep","citet" are being parsed.
+please refer to the code to see which citing commands are supported.
+For now the "cite","parencite","citep","citet" are parsed.
 If you wish to process more commands, simply add them to the list of strings in the "CITE_STYLES" variable.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)